micmejia/bible-dump/AMPC/Colossians/Col 2.md

-And you [^f]are in Him, made full _and_ having come to fullness of life [in Christ you too are filled with the Godhead--Father, Son and Holy Spirit--and reach full spiritual stature].
+And you are in Him, made full _and_ having come to fullness of life [in Christ you too are filled with the Godhead--Father, Son and Holy Spirit--and reach full spiritual stature].
 And He is the Head of all rule and authority [of every angelic principality and power].